debaze/graphpdf/index.md

 #### Options

 `diagram.rad: Number` – Pie radius.
-No defaults, but 150 is a great radius for a PDF template.
+No default, but 150 is a great radius for a PDF template.
 If the legend is shown, make sure to shift it to the right to not override the pie.

 `legend.percentages: ?Boolean` – If `true`, displays row percentages in the legend.
 Defaults to `null`.